rahulbordoloi/Classifying-YELP-Reviews/README.md

 To Predict : if the customer is satisfied/happy with the services or not.

->> Install the dependencies from your terminal with "pip install -r requirements.txt
+>> Install the dependencies from your terminal with "pip install -r requirements.txt"